Montana-Media-Arts/webDesignFall2024/_docs/topic-10/02-fonts/01-page.md

 Instead of using generic font class names, developers may also use specific font family names.
 When a specific font family is listed, the browser will try to load the font from the client computer's font library.

-We will discuss how this is done this during this Topic.
+We will discuss how this is done during this topic.